UBC-MDS/covid_viz/reports/proposal.md

 # Covid Visulization Proposal

-Group 12 members: Lennon Au-Yeung, Jenit Jain, Ashwin Babu, Bruce Wu
+## Authors

+- Jenit Jain
+- Ashwin Babu
+- Bruce Wu
+- Lennon Au-Yeung

 In this proposal, we will explore the "Covid-19 World Vaccination Progress" dataset that monitors the global progress of Covid-19 vaccination efforts.
 The proposal will include a discussion of the motivation behind the project, a description of the data, and the research questions that will be explored using the dataset.

 ## Motivation and Purpose